 Carrots are low FODMAP foods and unlike tomatoes, garlic or onions, pose no problems to those who are FODMAP sensitive.
 Moreover, carrots have negligible amounts natural plant toxins.
 And those that do exist do not cause any adverse effect on acne.

-However carrots contain a psychoactive insecticide called myristicin which causes a feeling of euphoria.
+However, carrots contain a psychoactive insecticide called myristicin, which causes a feeling of euphoria.
 This is purely to keep away pests and is a natural defensive mechanism.
 Besides carrots, nutmeg, dill, parsley and black pepper also contain myristicin.
 It is a forerunner to MDMA and many people hooked on ecstasy are fixated on eating nutmeg to get high.
 An overdose with this gives a similar intoxicated feeling as consuming alcohol in large quantities resulting in nausea as a side effect.

-The content of myristicin in carrots is found in very small amounts and is safe for acne.
+The content of myristicin in carrots7 is found in very small amounts and is safe for acne.
 Unlike other plant toxins which cause inflammation when ingested, myristicin on the other hand has been found to exhibit an anti-inflammatory effect.

 Carrots also contain other toxins in miniscule amounts along with oxalates which bind with minerals to cause inflammation and precipitate acne in those who are sensitive to it.
 But unlike rhubarb or spinach, the amount of oxalates in carrots is extremely low which rules out any undesired side effects.